hyperledger/firefly/README.md

   │       │   │ map           │    * Integrates with broadcast plugin
   │       │   └───────────────┘    * Handles hierarchy of member identity, node identity and signing identity │       │
-  │       │   ┌───────────────┐  - Builds batches of 100s messages for efficient pinning
-  │       ├───┤ batch     [Ba]│    * Aggregates messages and data, with rolled up hashes for pinning │       │   │ manager       │    * Pluggable dispatchers
-  │       │   │               │  - Database decoupled from main-line API processing
-  │       │   └───────────────┘    * See architecture diagrams for more info on active/active sequencing
-  │       │
   │       │   ┌───────────────┐  - Broadcast of data to all parties in the network
   │       ├───┤ broadcast [Bm]│    * Implements dispatcher for batch component │       │   │ managaer      |    * Integrates with p2p filesystem (PF) plugin